The Role of a Real Estate Title Company

 In some situations, when a homeowner has a judgment made against them in court, and they do not make their required payments, a lien will be placed against the property.

-This means that if the home is sold, the current owner must pay off the money owing via a judgment, either before, the sale can be completed or at closing.
-This creates complications that can delay or even entirely scupper the sale.
+This means that if the home is sold, the current owner must pay off the money owed via a judgment, either before, the sale can be completed or at closing.
+This creates complications that can delay or even entirely scupper the deal.

 It is not unknown for a title search to turn up; a forgotten will that changes the legal ownership of the property, previously unknown mineral rights, unknown or undisclosed heirs, deed with mistakes that affect the property, and many, many more issues.